bigchaindb/bigchaindb/docs/server/source/server-reference/bigchaindb-cli.md

 ```

 The election data is the same set of arguments used in the `election new` command that originally triggered the election. `status` takes three possible values, `ongoing`, if the election has not yet reached a 2/3 majority, `concluded`, if the election reached the 2/3 majority needed to pass, or `inconclusive`, if the validator set changed while the election was in process, rendering it undecidable.

+## bigchaindb tendermint-version

+Show the Tendermint versions supported by BigchainDB server.